Sholokhov Moscow State University for Humanities: Faculty

-355 members of the faculty hold Kandidat degree, 311 have appointments as Docents.
-121 members of the faculty hold Doktor Nauk degree, 188 have appointments as Professors.
+355 members of the faculty hold Candidate of Sciences degree, 311 have appointments as Docents.
+121 members of the faculty hold Doctor of Sciences degree, 188 have appointments as Professors.
 Among the faculty, there are 9 fellows of Russian Academy of Education, 38 fellows of international academies.
-About 70% of the faculty hold Kandidat Nauk or Doktor Nauk degrees.
+About 70% of the faculty hold Candidate of Sciences or Doctor of Sciences degrees.

 Students and alumni

 The university has 9 branches in Russia, the total student body of Sholokhov Moscow State University for Humanities exceeds 36,000 people, about half of them in Moscow.
 The university's overall annual enrollment is about 8,000 students.
 The total number of living alumni exceeds 80,000 people.

 Academic programs

 Sholokhov Moscow State University for Humanities is a large public university that offers a variety of programs at undergraduate and graduate levels.
 This university is well known in Russia for its programs in Education (Pedagogy) and Special Education.